 Returning your ballotReturn your ballot at a ballot drop box or at a ballot drop-off van (temporary collection point) without needing a first class stamp.
 By law, ballots cannot be accepted at ballot return locations after 8:00 p.m. on Election Day.

-Ballots returned via the U.S. Postal Service require one first class stamp.
+What if I mail my ballot at the Post Office?Ballots returned via the U.S. Postal Service require one first class stamp.
 Visit the U.S. Postal Service website for more information on collection boxes or postage rates.

 How do I use a ballot drop box or van?

 - Carefully follow the instructions on the ballot envelope.

 - Place the ballot in the security envelope, seal all envelopes, and sign the outer envelope.

 - Deposit your ballot packet into the box at the permanent or temporary (van) location.

 How do I know my ballot is secure?Ballots are collected regularly from each drop box by King County Elections.
 Two official elections workers are present at the temporary locations serviced by a van.
 Regardless of location, two official election works use a chain of custody process to transport all ballots.Ballot packets are delivered to the Elections facility where they are processed with other returned mail ballots.
 The signature on every ballot is checked against the voter’s registration file and, if it matches, the ballot moves forward.

 ~Married with 2 children ~Turned grey prematurely ~Fetish for all things Apple ~Urban chicken farmer ~Enology (wine making) student @ WSU ~14+ years of Real experience “Here at TeamTroy we h....